How to Grow Mini Monstera (Rhaphidophora tetrasperma)

 Mini monstera stem cutting

 • Using a sterilised pair of sharp scissors, take a snip from the plant, which must include a node (the point on the stem where leaves emerge).
 Each node contains a small bud known as an axillary bud which gives rise to new shoots and leaves.
-The developing leaves are protected by specialized brown papery structures called cataphylls, which are shed once the leaf has fully emerged.
+The developing leaves are protected by brown papery structures called cataphylls, which are shed once the leaf has fully emerged.

 • If there is more than one leaf on the cutting, remove the bottom leaves, leaving one remaining one at the tip.